shailesh2867/cs50p-project/README.md

 ![Static Badge](https://img.shields.io/badge/Link_For-YouTube-blue)   <URL .com>
 # Project title: "Guess it!"

-## Pjoject Description
+## Project Description
-This game is written in python, is a quiz asking the user to guess a number between 1 to 20, counts for the attempts made for getting a correct answer and prints result based on attempts alongwith grade awarded.
+This game, written in Python, is a quiz that asks the user to guess a number between 1 and 20.
+It counts the attempts made to get a correct answer and prints the result, along with the grade awarded.

 ## Project Explanation
 "Guess it" is an interactive Python command-line game developed as my final project for CS50P.
 User(the player) is asked to guess a randomly generated number by system between 1 and 20, receiving feedback on whether their guess is lower than the number  or higher than the number.
 The game tracks attempts and awards a performance rating with stars based on guess efficiency.
 Built with object-oriented principles, it uses pyfiglet for an ASCII art title and includes a robust test suite to ensure functionality.
 The project demonstrates input validation, error handling, and modular design, meeting CS50P's requirements for a well-tested, user-friendly program.

-## How to run program
+## How to run the program
 - install dependencies: `$ pip install -r requirements.txt`
 - Run program: `$ python project.py`
 - Test program: "$ pytest test_project.py